Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Probability-and-Stats/probability_statistics.md

 :::

-Why this level formality?
+Why this level of formality?
 Whereas some introductory courses in probability choose to omit mentioning, e.g., the family of events
 $\mathcal{F}$, and may not mention the phrase _probability space_, we think that being clear actually helps organize and structure the concepts, which in turn helps support understanding.
 For example, the probability measure is defined on the family of events $\mathcal{F}$, not on the sample set $\Omega$.
-When the instructor (and/or a textbook author) chooses to ``not needlessly complicate matters'', the reader is left to figure all this out on their own, somehow implicitly an unknowingly.
+When the instructor (and/or a textbook author) chooses to "not needlessly complicate matters", the reader is left to figure all this out on their own, somehow implicitly an unknowingly.
 And while it often works quite well, it never feels satisfactory to leave this ambiguity.
 (Puts away soapbox.)